DynamicCat1001/MOEAD_DTLZ1_Optimization_Process_Display/README.md

 # **Overview**
-This project is used to demonstrate the optimization process of multi-objective evolution algorithm on the test function DTLZ1.
+This project demonstrates the optimization process of the multi-objective evolution algorithm on the test function DTLZ1.

 # **requirement**
-> * The glut and eigen library are used to support the User Interface and the matrix evaluation respectively.
+> * The glut and eigen library support the User Interface and the matrix evaluation respectively.
 > * These two libraries might be installed and linked well before operating this project.
 # **flow**
 * **Input iteration value**